DrGER2/MMI3G-HDD-Prep-Tool/README.md

 If the HDD/SDD device is not unpartitioned, the script will remind you to delete all partitions first with fdisk.

 The size of the nav parition is determined by the size of the HDD/SDD: an 80 GB drive assumes the EU nav database size; a 60 GB drive assumes the US anv database size.
 Smaller HDD/SDD devices are not supported by the script at this time.
+QNX 6.5 and earlier VMs are unsupported.